z/OS Resources Table

 List of available actions

-Below is a table outlining all of the actions available for each resource in the z/OS Resources Table.
-Certain actions are only available for RSE profiles as the RSE API host component provides REST APIs that offer additional capabilities.
+Below is a table that outlines all of the actions available for each resource in the z/OS Resources Table.
+Certain actions are only available for RSE profiles, as the RSE API host component provides REST APIs that offer additional capabilities.

 ActionsRSE Profilesz/OSMF Profiles